bytesculptor097/rv32im-single-cycle-cpu/fpga/implementation.md

 ## Observing output in hardware

-Connect the VSDSquafronFM pins as:-
+Connect the VSDSquadronFM pins as:-

 | Signal        | Pin |
 |---------------|-----|